tortvana123/Simple-RPG-Engine-in-Python/README.md

-# Simple RPG Engine in Python V0.1
+# Simple RPG Engine in Python V0.1 (Game Branch)
-An engine for simple RPGs, using appJar for GUI and YAML for data.
-**NB!
-THIS ENGINE IS STILL VERY MUCH A WORK IN PROGRESS.
-USE AT YOUR OWN RISK**

-## Why?
-I'm trying to make this a game engine which is as easy to use as possible, requiring minimal programming skills to create games.
-That's why I'm using appJar, because it is incredibly easy to use and YAML, because it's one of the most human-readable data serialization languages.
-But if you already know a bit about programming, feel free to modify/copy the code for your own projects!
+This is a seperate branch from the game engine, used to make a game for a school project.

+The main engine project will not be worked on until this is done.

+**Warning!
+This version of the game engine will contain game-specific code.
+It is not intended to be used with anything but the game config files specific to this branch.**